kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 ## Overview

-The folder contains code for integration job that installs and tests Kyma on clusters provisioned with Google Kubernetes Engine (GKE).
+The folder contains code for integration job that installs and tests Kyma on a temporary cluster provisioned with Google Kubernetes Engine (GKE).
-For now it's only executed on Pull Requests (pre-submit job)
+For now it's only executed for Pull Requests as a pre-submit job.

 ### Pipeline logic